prayagsingh/hardhat_polygon_nft/README.md

 # Hardhat-Polygon-Nft example
-An Nft example using hardhat and Polygon blockchain
+An Nft example using Hardhat, Polygon blockchain and OpenZeppelin.

 **Commands to create a new project using Hardhat**